John McCauley: Early career

 Born in Sydney on 18 March 1899, McCauley went to school at St Joseph's College, Hunters Hill, before entering the Royal Military College, Duntroon, in 1916.
 He graduated as a lieutenant in 1919, and spent the next four years in staff positions with the Permanent Military Forces, including a posting to Britain.
 In January 1924, he transferred to the Royal Australian Air Force as a flying officer, undertaking the pilots' course at RAAF Point Cook, Victoria.
 He was nicknamed "Black Jack" in tribute to his dark looks, but a "shaky reputation" as an aviator also earned him the epithet "Crasher".
 On 10 November 1925, he married Murielle Burke; the couple had a son and two daughters.
 By 1926, McCauley was back in Britain, studying at the Royal Naval College, Greenwich, and the RAF Armament and Gunnery School.
 He returned to Australia in 1928, and was assigned to the staff of RAAF Headquarters, Melbourne.

 Promoted to squadron leader, McCauley was posted a third time to Britain in 1933, graduating from RAF Staff College, Andover, and qualifying as a flight instructor at Central Flying School, Wittering.
 The following year he was attached to the Air Ministry in London.
 Returning to Australia in 1935, McCauley joined the RAAF's Directorate of Training.
 That September, he initiated a requirement for all air bases to draw up plans for local defence.
 He also inaugurated operational-level policy for the Air Force, ordering units to draft doctrine relevant to their combat roles, such as "Striking" for No. 1 Squadron and "Army Co-operation" for No. 3 Squadron.
 Described as "a great leader, with a great deal of force", McCauley took over as Director of Training in 1936.
 He gained his Bachelor of Commerce degree at Melbourne University the same year, having studied part-time since 1929.
-His tertiary qualification was unusual for a general duties officer in the pre-war Air Force, whose pilots generally "valued little beyond flying ability".
+His tertiary qualification was unusual for a general duties officer in the pre-war Air Force, whose pilots, according to RAAF historian Alan Stephens, generally "valued little beyond flying ability".
 By 1939 he had been raised to wing commander and was commanding officer and chief flying instructor of the cadet wing at Point Cook.